jmshutch/GitHub-Familiarization/README.md

 Step #2 - Start GitHub Desktop
 Login to GitHub Desktop using your GitHub credentials.

-Step #3 - Accept the Assignment Invitation
-When you are assigned coding work this semester, I will send you an email message with a link.
+Step #3 - Accept the Assignment Invitation and Clone a Template Repository When you are assigned coding work this semester, I will send you an email message with a link.
 Simply click on this link to "accept" the assignment.
 This automatically starts the process of copying a template repository containing instructions and other important files that I provide as a starting point.
 This procedure is also known as cloning.
 The cloned respository will follow the naming convention "template repository name" - "your GitHub username".

+Step #4 - Create a Local Clone
+Within GitHub, find your  newly created assignment repository, click the green Code button, and choose Open with GitHubDesktop.
+GitHub Desktop gives you the option to open the locally cloned files in an editor program (e.g., Notepad++), viewing the repo files in Windows Explorer, or opening the repo page on GitHub.